formatBCE/ESP32_BLE_presense/README.md

 4. If everything is alright, LED will be constantly flashing.
 On event of finding any defined beacon, LED will shortly flash off.
 This way you can make sure, that data are sent to MQTT.

 In case if you cannot find device IP address and go to configuration page (it may happen, for instance, when your WiFi network is down, or password was changed), you can manually reset device configuration.
 To do this, rebooot device by button press or by reconnecting the power 5 times with period of less that 5 seconds.
 Device will erase configuration and return to Access Point mode.

+OTA:
+- To avoid problems, use desktop for updating over the air.
+For me, updating with Android browser did not work.
+- If during OTA update, progress bar is stuck, just relaunch process by hitting "Update" button again.